ahydrax/Hangfire.Heartbeat/README.md

 ![dashboard](content/dashboard.png)

-A simple server monitoring plugin for Hangfire.
+Hangfire.Heartbeat is a simple server monitoring plugin for Hangfire.
+It can easily be used to monitor CPU and RAM usage of the process that is running hangfire jobs, and optionally can monitor additional processes as well.

 Read about hangfire here: https://github.com/HangfireIO/Hangfire#hangfire- and here: http://hangfire.io/